MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

-To create a Materialize cluster, follow the steps outlined in our create a [cluster](/sql/create-cluster) guide, or create a managed cluster with two medium replicas using the following SQL statement:
+To create a Materialize cluster, follow the steps outlined in our create a [cluster](/sql/create-cluster) guide, or create a managed cluster using the following SQL statement:

 ```sql
 CREATE CLUSTER rudderstack_cluster SIZE = '3xsmall', REPLICATION FACTOR = 2;